 To serve a summons if the defendant has fled the District of Columbia or is not located, the summons may be delivered or left with a person over the age of sixteen who lives on or has possession of the property sought to be recovered.
 Within three calendar days of the day on which the summons is posted, a copy of the summons will be sent first class U.S. mail, postage prepaid, to those premises sought in the name of the person known to hold the premises, or if unknown, to those premises sought to be recovered according to District of Columbia Process Service.

-A picture of the posted summons must be provided to the court if it is served by posting a copy of the District of Columbia Process Service on the premises.
+A picture of the posted summons should be provided to the court if it is done by posting a copy of the District of Columbia Process Service on the premises.
 Visible timestamps on the picture are required to show the day and time the summons was posted.

 PROCESS SERVICE OPTIONS SERVING A SUMMONS IN THE DISTRICT OF COLUMBIA

-At the plaintiff’s specific request, though, the Court may order that District of Columbia Process Service be accomplished by a United States marshal, deputy United States marshal, or other person or officer specifically designated by the Court for that effect.
-This direction will only be done in circumstances where service is to be effected on behalf of the United States or an officer or agency of the same, or when the Court issues an order asserting that District of Columbia Process Service by a United States marshal or deputy is required so that District of Columbia Process Service is properly effected in that particular action.
+At the plaintiff’s request, though, the Court may order that District of Columbia Process Service be accomplished by a United States marshal, deputy United States marshal, or other person or officer designated explicitly by the Court for that effect.
+This direction will only be done in circumstances where service is to be effected on behalf of the United States or an officer or agency of the same or when the Court issues an order asserting that District of Columbia Process Service by a United States marshal or deputy is required so that District of Columbia Process Service is effected correctly in that particular action.